-The big issue of the coming year will be more of the same: rolling protests across multiple countries that will morph into revolutions in many.
-They are the result of “disruptive technology”, and we are only just beginning to grasp exactly what this means.
-It means that disruptions in the lives of individuals – through arrest, beatings, torture, rape, detention, kidnapping, and murder – have a much higher probability of disrupting entire societies.
+The big issue of 2012 will be more of the same: rolling protests across multiple countries that will morph into revolutions in many.
+This is the result of “disruptive technology” – which means that disruptions in the lives of individuals – arrest, beatings, torture, rape and murder – are much more likely to disrupt entire societies.

-The difference from traditional technology is speed, scale and resilience.
-The immediacy, apparent veracity and emotional power of words and images that are instantly transmitted to thousands and then millions of people can transform existing currents of dissent into a raging flood.
-Equally important, when the state takes action to crush the first waves of protest, the resulting images create instant martyrs and a steadily growing determination that the lives lost shall not be in vain.
-Finally, success in one country fuels a sense both of possibility and of competition across a region.
-The Egyptians marching to Tahrir Square were inspired by both hope and a friendly but real rivalry: “If the Tunisians can do it…”
+The immediacy, apparent veracity and power of words and images instantly transmitted to millions of people can transform existing currents of dissent into a raging flood, and fuel determination that lives lost shall not be in vain.
+Success in one country fuels a sense of possibility and competition across a region.

 In 2012 we should see many more protests in sub-Saharan Africa.
-Zimbabwe is one obvious candidate; Sudan is another.
-Nigeria could rise up en masse against enormously pervasive corruption; uprisings are also possible in Ethiopia, Uganda, and a number of smaller countries.
-In Russia, shame among educated classes that Vladimir Putin is just the latest czar, combined with growing economic desperation and corruption in rural areas, makes another Russian revolution plausible if not probable.
-And I would not be surprised to see mass protests in several central Asian countries, in Pakistan, again in Iran, in Algeria, Mexico, Venezuela or Cuba.
+Zimbabwe and Sudan are obvious candidates; Nigeria could rise up en masse against corruption; Ethiopia, Uganda and others are possible.
+In Russia, shame among educated classes that Vladimir Putin is just the latest czar, combined with growing economic desperation and corruption in rural areas, makes another revolution plausible if not probable.

 Revolution is the ultimate disruption; it is an overturning rather than a reshaping through reform.
 Rolling disruption is somewhere in between.
-Wise governments will preempt revolution and respond to protests with rapid and meaningful reform.
-But wise governments are few and far between; and wise governments able to act quickly are far fewer.
+Wise governments will preempt and respond with rapid and meaningful reform.
+But wise governments are few and far between; wise governments able to act quickly far fewer.
 Expect a very turbulent year.
 Continue reading »